Viewaskew/GT-Edu-project/README-DRAFT.md

 | Load Balancer | Load Balancing      | 52.224.192.76     | No Private IP      |                  |

 A load balancer with a health probe has been provisioned in front of the 3 DVWA web server VM's.

-Avalibility zone 1: JumpBox, Load Balancer, DVWA Web server 1-3 Avalibility zone 2: ELK Server
+-Avalibility zone 1: JumpBox, Load Balancer, DVWA Web server 1-3 -Avalibility zone 2: ELK Server